Wnt signaling pathway

 This section has been translated automatically.

-The Wnt signalling pathway, a biochemical network of the cell, is one of many ways of transmitting signals through which cells can react to external changes.
-The Wnt gene family (12 subfamilies are known) plays a role in early embryonic development (in the formation of body axes, segment polarity or organ systems), but also in a number of pathological processes.
-Furthermore, there is evidence that the Wnt signalling pathway essentially controls cell differentiation and the regenerative capacity of cells.
+The Wnt signaling pathway ("Wnt" is made up of Wg for Wingless and Int-1), a biochemical network of the cell, is one of many pathways for the transmission of signals through which cells can react to external changes.
+The Wnt gene family (12 subfamilies are known) play a role in early embryonic development (in the formation of body axes, segment polarity or organ anlage), but also in a number of pathological processes.
+There is also evidence that the Wnt signaling pathway plays a key role in controlling cell differentiation and the regenerative capacity of cells.

-11 of the 12 Wnt subfamilies found in humans also occur in cnidarians (Nature 2005).
-Thus, the genetic programme by which polyps regenerate entire body parts is still present in mammals.
-Chicken embryos can completely regenerate a wing after artificial activation of the Wnt signalling cascade.
-Conversely, animals such as newts, in which limbs normally grow back without problems, lose this ability after blocking the Wnt signalling pathway.
+11 of the 12 Wnt subfamilies found in humans are also found in cnidarians (Nature 2005).
+This means that the genetic program used by polyps to regenerate entire body parts is still present in mammals.
+Chicken embryos can completely regenerate a wing after artificial activation of the Wnt signaling cascade.
+Conversely, animals such as newts, in which limbs normally grow back without any problems, lose this ability after blocking the Wnt signaling pathway.

 General information